• Skip to primary navigation

 a bubbled up baked pie crust

-Now that you have seen what not to do, let's look a the right way to blind bake a pie crust.
-Don't let these steps intimidate you they are all easy.
+Now that you have seen what not to do let’s look at the right way to blind-bake a pie crust.
+Don’t let these steps intimidate you.
+They are all easy.

-The pie plate ~ for cream pies you usually do not use a deep-dish pie plate.
-I use the basic pie plate that is 1.25" high.
+The pie plate: for cream pies, you usually do not use a deep-dish pie plate.
+I use the basic cream pie plate that is 1.25″ high.
 Just make sure your dough recipe is the right size for the plate.
 The pie plate should have a nice edge on it so when you crimp the pie dough it adheres to that edge.

-The dough ~ For most of my pies I use half butter and half shortening for two reasons, I like the taste, texture, and flakiness of the dough.
-For blind baking, this dough holds its shape better than an all-butter dough since the shortening doesn't melt as fast as butter.
-This is not to say you can't use an all-butter dough.
-Your preference.
+The dough: For most of my pies, I use half butter and half shortening for two reasons: I like the taste, texture, and flakiness of the dough.
+For blind baking, this dough holds its shape better than an all-butter dough since the shortening doesn’t melt as fast as butter.
+This is not to say you can’t use an all-butter dough; it’s your preference.

-Chilling the dough ~ This is a must.
-After you put the dough into the pie plate just pop it into the fridge for a half-hour and your dough will be happy and so will you when you pull it out of the oven and it's held it's pie shape.
+Chilling the dough: This is a must.
+After you put the dough into the pie plate, just pop it into the fridge for a half-hour.
+Your dough will be happy, and so will you, when you pull it out of the oven and it’s held its pie shape.

-My thoughts on using beaded pie weights - I prefer to use rice or sugar.
-Beaded pie weights are expensive and you will see in this post that I like to fill the whole pie crust with weight and if you use the beaded pie weights that would take several of them
+My thoughts on using beaded pie weights – I prefer to use rice or sugar.
+Beaded pie weights are expensive, and you will see in this post that I like to fill the whole pie crust with weight, and if you use the beaded pie weights, that will take several of them.

-Docking the crust - To release the stem that is under the pie crust you need to dock the crust by taking a fork and poking the half-baked crust with the tines.
+Docking the crust – To release the stem that is under the pie crust, you need to dock the crust by taking a fork and poking the half-baked crust with the tines.
 Do this all over the bottom and the side.
-You will dock the crust mid-way through baking and after the weights have been removed.
+You will dock the crust mid-way through baking and after removing the weights.

 How to blind bake a pie crust